 My scholarship draws on more than a decade of foreign policy experience to challenge fundamental assertions in international relations about the nature of national power.

-In addition to a Ph.D. from the George Washington University, I hold an M.A. in Arab Studies from Georgetown University and B.S. in Foreign Service, also from Georgetown University.
+I hold a Ph.D. in Political Science from the George Washington University, as well as an M.A. in Arab Studies from Georgetown University and B.S. in Foreign Service, also from Georgetown University.
 My research languages include Arabic and French.

 In addition to my government career, I have the privilege to serve as an Adjunct Professor of National Security Policy with Duke University and as a research fellow (2022-2023) with the Modern War Institute at West Point.